chicks-net/check-s3-file-age/README.md

 ## examples

 Look in `s3bucket` for a file named `foo`.
-Warn if the files is smaller than 100000 bytes and go critical if the file is less than 50.
+Warn if the file is smaller than 100000 bytes and go critical if the file is less than 50.

 	check_s3_file_age.pl -n s3bucket -f foo -W 100000 -C 50